MarkPearlCoZa/Blog_General/_posts/2016-05-01-React-Notes.md

 Refs allow us to reference DOM Elements in our code after the component has been rendered.

-Parent components can pass callback functions as props to child componets to allow two-way communication.
+Parent components can pass callback functions as props to child components to allow two-way communication.

 In React we use **refs** to reference DOM Elements in our code after the component has been rendered.

 ### Talking to remote servers ###

-jQuery helps us make Ajax request.
+Query helps us make Ajax request.

-An example of getting data using JQuery.
+An example of getting data using jQuery.

 ~~~
 class CommentBox extends React.Component {